Extension Logo

 • Adult females of all three species of elm bark beetle lay eggs under the bark of recently dead or dying trees, or in firewood or logs with firmly attached bark.

-• Larvae feed on the inner bark and sapwood of the tree creating galleries and tunnels as they feed.
+• Larvae feed on the tree's inner bark and sapwood, creating galleries and tunnels as they feed.

 • If the tree is infected with or was killed by DED, the DED fungus will be present in the wood.
-Sticky spores of the DED fungus will be produced within tunnels and galleries created by the bark beetles.
+Sticky spores of the DED fungus are produced within tunnels and galleries created by the bark beetles.

-• When the new beetles emerge as adults from infected elms, they carry spores of the fungus on and in their bodies.
+• When the new beetles emerge as adults from infected elms, they carry fungus spores on and in their bodies.

 • Newly emerged beetles fly to healthy trees to feed.